hdt98/rocm-libraries/shared/rocroller/lib/include/rocRoller/KernelGraph/CoordinateGraph/StreamKCoordinateTransformDesign.md

 The local combined index

-    cuTile = forTileIdx + forKIdx
+    wgTile = forTileIdx + forKIdx

-is the current CUs local tile in its portion of the global tile-space.
+is the current WGs local tile in its portion of the global tile-space.
 Then

-    tile = tilesPerCU * cu + cuTile
+    tile = tilesPerWG * wg + wgTile

-is the global tile that the CU is processing.
+is the global tile that the WG is processing.
 Given the global tile, the M/N/K tile coordinates are

     m = (tile / numTilesK) / numTilesN;